-Parameters context - django.template.Context variable holding the context for the node self.form and self.helper are resolved into real Python objects resolving them from the context.
-The ac-tual_form can be a form or a formset.
+Returns a Context object with all the necessary stuff for rendering the form self.form and self.helper are resolved into real Python objects resolving them from the context.
+The actual_form can be a form or a formset.
 If it's a formset is_formset is set to True.
 If the helper has a layout we use it, for rendering the form or the formset's forms.